Value Chain Management

 Supply Chain Management

 USI supports local suppliers.
-This strategy not only facilitates the growth of local economy and increases local employment rates, but also effectively saves energy and time consumed in the transportation, helping us to minimize impacts to our environment.
+This strategy not only facilitates the growth of the local economy and increases local employment rates, but also effectively saves energy and time consumed in transportation, helping us to minimize the impact on our environment.
 Therefore, our raw materials are primarily purchased from local or nearby suppliers.
-In 2020, the percentage of purchasing from local suppliers in each Facility is shown in the figure as follows: 19% in Mexico, 30% in Taiwan, and 38% in China.
+The procurement situation of local raw material suppliers in 2021 is shown in the figure below, the average proportion of local procurement of integrated manufacturing plants in the global total procurement is 39%, and the proportion of each region is 43% in Mainland China, 12% in Mexico and 29% in Taiwan.
+Our strategic procurement department will continue to strengthen the management of target suppliers and select local vendors with competitive advantages to enhance the competitive advantage of the local industry and strengthen the partnership with suppliers.

 Percentage of Purchasing from Local Suppliers at All Facilities: